top of page

 Overview

-Type: Immersive Narrative Escape Experience / Live Performance
+Type: Immersive Narrative Escape Experience / Live Performance/ Puzzles

 Team: Liang (Creator & Lead Designer),Avivi Li (Space designer), Student Forum Cohort, Advisors